 When you restart your PC, Windows 10 will automatically install the default driver.
 If the default driver works and the system is stable, you can continue using it.
 You can update the driver if you wish, but be sure not to download and install the same problematic version.

-Solution 4 – Downgrade your BIOS
+Solution 8 – Downgrade your BIOS

 Downgrading BIOS is an advanced procedure that can cause permanent damage to your PC if you’re not careful, therefore use extra caution if you decide to perform it.
 In addition, be sure to thoroughly check your motherboard manual for detailed instructions.

-Solution 5 – Delete Cubase Application Data
+Solution 9 – Delete Cubase Application Data

-Few users reported PROCESS_HAS_LOCKED_PAGES BSoD error while launching Cubase, and in order to fix this error, it’s required that you delete the all files from Cubase Application Data folder.
+Few users reported PROCESS HAS LOCKED PAGES BSoD error while launching Cubase, and in order to fix this error, it’s required that you delete all the files from Cubase Application Data folder.
 To do that, just do the following: